martinezq/cpq-palma-import/backlog.md

 ### #006 [TESTING] Variable Qty should be enforced when prune is No

 Currently qty is allowed to be 0 or controlled by qty attribute.
 Should be more like this: _prune_attribute in {Yes} or n195_side_broom_position.qty=side_broom_qty_attribute.number

+### #007 [TESTING] Cases must be represented as combination table as they control more than just the qty

+Detected by analyzing: Side sweep-left should be locked to position "left".
+I don't know how it's in palma yet